 “The problem exchanges confront is pretty simple,” Justin Schack, managing director for market structure analysis at Rosenblatt, said in a phone interview.
 “Volumes have come down and the piece of the pie the exchanges have is getting smaller at the same time.
 If you’re a public company like NYSE Euronext and Nasdaq OMX and a sizable portion of your revenues come from transactions in U.S. equities, that’s not good.”

-Greg Tusar, head of U.S. electronic trading at Goldman Sachs Execution and Clearing, a unit of New York-based Goldman Sachs Group Inc. (GS), said it’s important to distinguish between “potential business model pressures” and issues related to the structure of the U.S. equities market.
+Greg Tusar, head of U.S. electronic trading at Goldman Sachs Execution and Clearing, a unit of New York-based Goldman Sachs Group Inc. (GS:US), said it’s important to distinguish between “potential business model pressures” and issues related to the structure of the U.S. equities market.

 “Increasingly broker-dealers are bringing together buyers and sellers in electronic environments, either as ATSs or market makers,” he said in a phone interview.
 “They have functional similarities to what exchanges do.
 However, it’s important to recognize that exchanges and broker-dealers operate in different regulatory structures with different responsibilities.
 Broker- dealers have customers and best-execution obligations to those customers, while exchanges do not.”